Probate Q&A Series

 • Evidence that the testator did not cancel the original, such as testimony from family or the custodian of the document.

-• Proof of notice to all interested persons.
+• Any required notice to interested persons.

 2. Key Steps for Probating a Duplicate Will